ipfs/specs/src/unixfs.md

 serializing fields by field number.

 Decoders MUST accept both field orderings, as existing IPFS data contains blocks encoded in either order.
+However, each field MUST appear as a contiguous group: interleaving (e.g., `Links`, `Data`, `Links`) is not valid and decoders SHOULD reject it.

 Encoders that want to be compliant with the `unixfs-v0-2015` and `unixfs-v1-2025` profiles from